The National Designated Entity of Germany

-The NDE in Germany is anchored in the Federal Ministry for Economic Affairs and Energy (BMWi).
+The NDE in Germany is anchored in the Federal Ministry for Economics Affairs and Climate Action (BMWK).
 It serves as the first point of contact for all

 - enquiries from the CTCN and other national designated entities about German climate-related technologies, programmes run by the Federal Government, services or potential cooperation projects on research in the context of the Technology Mechanism

 - enquiries about potential technology cooperation projects with German companies, research institutions and public entities

 Climate-related technologies include technologies designed to reduce greenhouse gas emissions, analyse the impact of climate change or adapt to climate change.